rarazafin/score_diffusion_ensemble/README.md

 The code is based on [this repository](https://github.com/yang-song/score_sde_pytorch).

-We provide [checkpoints](?) corresponding to models trained for 200k iterations in this setting.
+We provide [checkpoints](https://drive.google.com/drive/folders/1uprGLUfGtMx__woTAnPtlj0TGYP2ZIpQ?usp=drive_link) corresponding to models trained for 200k iterations in this setting.
 Reference statistics required for quantitative evaluation (along with the corresponding computation code) can be found in the original repository.
-Once the statistics files have been downloaded, place them in the `assets/stats` directory.
+Once the [statistics file](https://drive.google.com/drive/folders/1uprGLUfGtMx__woTAnPtlj0TGYP2ZIpQ?usp=drive_link) have been downloaded, place them in the `assets/stats` directory.

 Below are example flag configurations used for our experiments to measure perceptual quality on deep ensemble.
 Use `cd` to navigate to the appropriate subdirectory before following the run instruction below.